 Simple, but with more than enough potential for a classic, Lane is a name that goes both ways.

 I like name like this that can be shortened.
 If little Leighton grows up to be a surfer, we can call him or her Leigh.
 A lawyer – Leighton still sounds super respectable.

-Another popular rock star’s surname turned into a wicked baby name.
+Another popular rock star’s surname turned into a wicked baby neutral baby names.
 Plus have you ever heard of Lennon and Maisy??

 Lincoln is an English name meaning ‘A Roman colony at the Pool’.